whaynes/STCW23/jekyll/assessments/Common/MFA-1M2A.md

 ### Condition

-{{ "In a graded practical exercise, given a simulated non-critical patient, use of a cervical immobilization device, a long spine board, and a team of  rescuers," | markdownify }}
+In a graded practical exercise, given a simulated non-critical patient, use of a cervical immobilization device, a long spine board, and a team of  rescuers,

 ### Performance requirement